-Apple includes email-based FaceTime in iOS 4.1 beta 3Alex Wagner - Deputy Managing Editor, News Desk
+Apple includes email-based FaceTime in iOS 4.1 beta 3Alex Wagner - Editorial Director of News and Content

 Apple's new FaceTime video calling feature on the iPhone 4 is a big hit with consumers, and thanks to a new feature found in iOS 4.1 beta 3, it is about to get much bigger.
 The fine folks over at MacRumors have posted a screenshot of a device running iOS 4.1 beta 3, and the contacts app now allows users to initiate a FaceTime call via phone, the old way, or via email.
 This doesn't mean much now, but it does add credibility to the rumors of Apple adding cameras and FaceTime capability to the iPad and iPod Touch in the future.